thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 11 November 2022
+### Daily Rundown on Saturday, 12 November 2022

-- The average temperature today is 14.65˚C;
+- The average temperature today is 14.06˚C;
-- With highs of 15.64˚C and lows of 9.28˚C.
+- With highs of 16.23˚C and lows of 8.87˚C.
-- You can expect overcast clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->